-- resources and anticipated reductions in public sector funding.
-Every 1% reduction in Aggregate External Finance (the funding received from WG through Revenue Support grant and the Non Domestic Rates Pool) reduces funding by approximately £1.5m for the Vale of Glamorgan Council.
+- 4.1 There is still considerable uncertainty surrounding the predictions of expected resources and anticipated reductions in public sector funding.
+Every 1% reduction in Aggregate External Finance (the funding received from WG through Revenue Support grant and the Non Domestic Rates Pool) reduces funding by approximately £1.6m for the Vale of Glamorgan Council.
 This clearly has major implications for the Council. - 4.2 It will be important to ensure that appropriate consultation takes place with the Trade Unions in relation to the staffing implications of the budget process.
 The level of consultation will increase over the coming months.